BuidlGuidl/eth-tech-tree-backend/README.md

 yarn install
 ```

+2. Copy `.env.example` to `.env` and put in your [Etherscan API Key](https://etherscan.io/apis).

-2. Install challenge folders where tests will be executed
+3. Install challenge folders where tests will be executed

 ```
 yarn install:challenges
 ```

-3. Start the server at `localhost:3000`
+4. Start the server at `localhost:3000`

 ```
 yarn dev